deciduously/music/post.md

 We've now discovered that that list represents the list of semitone offsets from A4 that represent an A major scale.
 The random notes that get produced will all be frequencies that correspond to these offsets from 440Hz.

 We way, way overshot this in the process of modelling the domain.
-We can now automatically generate sequences of `PianoKey` structs that correspond to keys on an 88-key piano to select from: `[C4 D4 E4 F4 G4 A5 B5 C5]`, and each note already knows how to calculate it's frequency in Hertz.
+We can now automatically generate sequences of `PianoKey` structs that correspond to keys on an 88-key piano to select from: `[C4 D4 E4 F4 G4 A5 B5 C5]`.
 If we want a different scale, we can just ask.

 We don't necessarily want to stick within a single octave, though.
 We want to make available the full 108 keys from C0 to B8 (even larger than the standard piano from the diagram), letting the user decide how many octaves to pick from, but only use notes in the key.